Watermelon guide

 Use cases

-We now know why you should use an intelligent chatbot, so let’s take a deeper look into how you can use your AI chatbot.
-There is of course an unlimited number of ways you can use a chatbot, but we are going to highlight the three most common use cases.
+We now know why you should use an intelligent AI Agent, so let’s take a deeper look into how you can use your AI Agent.
+There is of course an unlimited number of ways you can use an AI Agent, but we are going to highlight the three most common use cases.

 Customer service

-Probably the first department to come to mind when thinking of implementing a chatbot is customer service.
-Because service teams are often overwhelmed with customers asking questions at all times of the day, it becomes easy to understand how a chatbot can make a difference here.
+Probably the first department to come to mind when thinking of implementing an AI Agent is customer service.
+Because service teams are often overwhelmed with customers asking questions at all times of the day, it becomes easy to understand how an AI Agent can make a difference here.

-In the case of customer service, your chatbot would be primarily focused on recognising the most frequently asked questions and providing the correct answers to them.
-Implementing this kind of chatbot would seem like it’d be as simple as loading your FAQ’s into the knowledge of the chatbot, but in reality there’s more to it.
+In the case of customer service, your AI Agent would be primarily focused on recognising the most frequently asked questions and providing the correct answers to them.
+Implementing this kind of AI Agent would seem like it’d be as simple as loading your FAQ’s into the knowledge of the AI Agent, but in reality there’s more to it.

 Excellent customer service is not just about answering questions, but also about understanding your customers’ needs and guiding them to the solution best suited to them.
 Conversational is the key here, as oftentimes the real solution someone is trying to find goes beyond just the first question they ask.

-Just like a real life agent would do, your chatbot can also ask follow up questions to better understand the underlying problems and provide a fitting solution.
-So when designing a Customer Service chatbot, it is important to consider the conversational side of the conversation.
+Just like a real life agent would do, your AI Agent can also ask follow up questions to better understand the underlying problems and provide a fitting solution.
+So when designing a Customer Service AI Agent, it is important to consider the conversational side of the conversation.
 Think about how your customers ask their questions, how colleagues would respond to them and how customers would like to be guided through the appropriate steps.

 Lead generation

-Where the classic example of a chatbot goes above and beyond for your customers, a more recent trend puts your chatbot to use for your Marketing and Sales teams as well.
-With the proper setup, a commercial chatbot can easily bridge the gap between service and sales.
+Where the classic example of an AI Agent goes above and beyond for your customers, a more recent trend puts your AI Agent to use for your Marketing and Sales teams as well.
+With the proper setup, a commercial AI Agent can easily bridge the gap between service and sales.

 HR & recruitment

-A newer, interesting use case for Conversational AI combines the strengths of service chatbots and commercial chatbots, creating a powerful digital assistant for your Human Resources department.
+A newer, interesting use case for Conversational AI combines the strengths of service AI Agents and commercial AI Agents, creating a powerful digital assistant for your Human Resources department.

-When implementing an HR chatbot for internal service, your colleagues can be provided with answers to all their questions instantly.
-Further actions can be then taken by your chatbot to automate even more processes and alleviate most of the pressures your HR department is currently experiencing.
+When implementing an HR AI Agent for internal service, your colleagues can be provided with answers to all their questions instantly.
+Further actions can be then taken by your AI Agent to automate even more processes and alleviate most of the pressures your HR department is currently experiencing.